 "There is a distinct herd instinct among people who ‘work in science’ which makes it easy to believe whatever sounds plausible, if a lot of other people are saying it is true.
 Sometimes powerful economic interests help people to change their beliefs.
-For example, two of the biggest industries in the world, the estrogen industry and the soy bean industry, spend vast amounts of money helping people to believe certain plausible-sounding things that help them sell their products."
+For example, two of the biggest industries in the world, the oestrogen industry and the soy bean industry, spend vast amounts of money helping people to believe certain plausible-sounding things that help them sell their products."

 You are going to come across many sources of advice and information about soy, which will extol the wonderful virtues of this protein substitute.
 This advice will, without exception come from the PR machine of the soy growers.
 Research this subject further for yourself.

 This statement came from the home page of a web site that provides informed advice about soy:

 ‘Have you ever wondered about soy?
 It’s promoted as the miracle food that will feed the world while at the same time prevent and cure all manner of diseases.
 But what if all you’ve read about soy is nothing but a multi-million dollar marketing strategy, based on scanty facts, half-truths and lies.
 How could anyone get away with that?